Mohammad Shahabuddin (Indian politician): Life sentence for kidnapping and murder

 In May 2007, Shahabuddin was convicted of the abduction of the trader and CPI(ML) worker, Chhote Lal Gupta, in February 1999, who was never seen thereafter and is widely presumed to have been murdered.
 While it was established that Shahabuddin, with his gang, had kidnapped Chhotelal (a witness identified him), the dead body was never recovered and thus charges of murder could not be upheld.
 Justice Gyaneshwar Srivastava sentenced him to life imprisonment.
 The verdict was challenged in Patna High Court; some of the points noted are that the conviction relied on a lone witness, who identified Shahabuddin in court, after a gap of seven years, without the benefit of a prior identification parade.

 Subsequent cases

 Shahabuddin was convicted in a number of other criminal cases, including for attempted murder on the then Superintendent of Police (Siwan), S.K.
 Singhal, in 1996 for which he was sentenced to ten years.
 SK Singhal later went on to become DGP of Bihar Police.

 On 9 December 2015, Shahabuddin was convicted of a 2004 double murder, and given another sentence of life imprisonment.

 On 11 September 2016, Shahabuddin was released on bail from Bhagalpur Special Central Jail.
 On 30 September Shahabuddin's bail was cancelled.
 On 15 February 2017 the Supreme Court directed that he be transferred from Siwan Jail in Bihar to Tihar Jail in Delhi.

 Personal life

-Shahabuddin was married to Hena Shahab on 18 November 1991 and the couple have 3 children, including 2 daughters and 1 son named Osama.
+Shahabuddin was married to Hena Shahab on 18 November 1991 and the couple have 3 children, including 2 daughters and 1 son named Osama Shahab.